Piña Colada Cake

 - water (see below)

-- In a mixing bowl, put 2 cake mixes along with the ingredients listed on the back, sour cream, and the juice/water mixture.
-Blend well.
+- In a large mixing bowl, put the dry ingredients of the 2 cake mixes along with the package directions and ingredients listed on the back, sour cream, and the juice/water mixture.
+Blend well on medium speed.

-- Put batter in a greased 10×14 pan and cook at 350 until done (time listed on the back of the box, adjusting for the size of pan).
+- Put cake batter in the prepared pan that is greased 10×14 pan and cook at 350 until done (time listed on the back of the box, adjusting for the size of pan).
 If using a regular cake mix put it in a 9×13 pan instead.

-- In a bowl, mix together 1/2 can of Cream of Coconut and 1 can Eagle Brand Milk.
+- In a large mixer bowl or the bowl of an electric mixer mix together 1/2 can of Cream of Coconut and 1 can Eagle Brand Milk.

-- While cake is hot, poke holes all over it.
-Pour milk mixtrue slowly and evenly over the cake with holes.
+- While cake is hot, poke holes all over the top of the cake.
+Pour milk mixture slowly and evenly over the perfect cake with holes.

-- Let it cool completely and then refrigerate until cold.
+- Let the cake cool completely and then refrigerate until cold.

-- Mix the carton of Cool Whip along with the other 1/2 can of Cream of Coconut and spread over cold cake.
+- For the coconut frosting mix, the carton of Cool Whip along with the other 1/2 can of Cream of Coconut make sure to get the sides of the bowl and spread over cold moist cake.
+Optional: add coconut flakes.